symfony/symfony/UPGRADE-6.0.md

    `UsernamePasswordFormAuthenticationListener`, `UsernamePasswordJsonAuthenticationListener` and `X509AuthenticationListener` from security-http, use the new authenticator system instead
  * Remove the Guard component, use the new authenticator system instead
+ * Deprecate methods `TokenInterface::isAuthenticated()` and `setAuthenticated`,
+   tokens will always be considered authenticated in 6.0
+ * Remove `DeauthenticatedEvent`, use `TokenDeauthenticatedEvent` instead

 SecurityBundle
 --------------